apache/mxnet/docs/tutorials/basic/exception_handling.md

 e.wait_to_read()
 ```

-Although, The above exception occurst when executing the operation which writes to the variable d in one of the child threads, it surfaces only when the synchronizing `wait_to_read`.
+Although, the above exception occurs when executing the operation which writes to the variable d in one of the child threads, it surfaces only when the synchronizing `wait_to_read`.

 Let us take another example.
 In the following case, we write to two variables and then `wait_to_read` for both.
-This example shows that an exception will be thrown only once.
+This example shows that any particular exception will not be thrown more than once.

 ```python
 import mxnet as mx